 By Demetrios Giannaros, Ph.D. in Economics*

-Demetrios Giannaros, Ph.D. in Economics – Prof. Giannaros, has taught economics, public policy and business studies for over 35 years at Boston University, Suffolk University, and the University of Hartford.
-He also served for 16 years as State Representative in the CT House of Representatives, was the first foreign-born Deputy Speaker and served as member of the Finance, Revenue and Bonding Committee.
-Dr. Giannaros is currently an economic consultant.
-You can get in touch with him at [email protected]
+*Demetrios Giannaros, Ph.D. in Economics – Prof. Giannaros, has taught economics, public policy, and business studies for 35 years at Boston University, Suffolk University, and the University of Hartford.
+He also served for 16 years on the Finance Committee of the CT.
+House of Representatives.